Cloud Ready Solutions

 Keepit for Microsoft 365

 Keepit is a pure-SaaS backup platform and IDC MarketScape Leader (2025) for SaaS Data Protection.
-It backs up 15+ SaaS applications on Keepit-owned infrastructure across 7 regions including Australia.
+It backs up 16+ SaaS applications on Keepit-owned infrastructure across 7 regions including Australia.
 Immutability uses a proprietary Merkle tree architecture.
-Pricing is approximately $1.99/user/month with unlimited retention and no egress fees.
+Australian list pricing ranges from AUD $2.63 to $4.47/user/month (Business Essentials tier, depending on seat count and contract term) with unlimited retention and no egress fees.

 AC